February 13th observes Radio Day and Tortellini Day.

 Did you know that on this day in 2017, Star Wars actor Harrison Ford nearly crashed his plane?
 While landing he narrowly missed another aircraft at John Wayne Airport, California.

-Keep reading for more facts about February 13th in history!
+Keep reading for more interesting facts about February 13th in history!

 What Happened On February 13 In History?